-I’m officially jumping on the decorating-with-chalkboards bandwagon.
-I love their slightly vintage vibe and their open-endedness.
+So, I’m officially jumping on the decorating-with-chalkboards bandwagon.

 We decided to build this super simple framed chalkboard to hang above our mantle.
 I added a preserved boxwood wreath to bring in a touch of greenery.
 It’s the perfect minimalist seasonal decoration for us.
 Whether we choose to practice some fancy chalkboard writing or simply add a few decorative items to the wreath, it’s completely versatile for all seasons.

 Best of all, it was super affordable and easy to build — although you’ll want to wait a couple days to allow for the glue to dry.

 With spring just around the corner, Lilly and I clipped some watercolor butterflies onto the wreath the other day.
 You can download and print them for free from the Elli Blog.
 I first used them as birthday decorations years ago, and I still regularly use them as gift toppers as well.
 I think they’re simply adorable!

 Disclosure: This post contains affiliate links at no cost to you.
 This means I may receive a small commission if you make a purchase using these links.

 Preserved boxwood wreath (optional)

 Cut 1x2x8′ select pine board to size.
 We chose to make our frame 24″ x 20″ inches, which means we ended up cutting our select pine board at (2) 24″ inches and (2) 18.5″ inches long.